I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/ns-wsk-_wsk_client_listen_dispatch.md

      <a href="..\wsk\nc-wsk-pfn_wsk_inspect_event.md">WskInspectEvent</a> event callback function
      for the socket.
 If the WSK application does not enable conditional accept mode for the socket, this pointer can be <b>NULL</b>.

+`WskAbortEvent`

+A pointer to the WSK application's
+     <a href="..\wsk\nc-wsk-pfn_wsk_abort_event.md">WskAbortEvent</a> event callback function for
+     the socket.
+If the WSK application does not enable conditional accept mode for the socket, this pointer can be <b>NULL</b>.

 ## Remarks
 A WSK application passes a pointer to a WSK_CLIENT_LISTEN_DISPATCH structure to the WSK subsystem when